bygui86/go-git-submodules/README.md

-# Sample Go project to understand how to use git-submodules with go-modules
+# First sample Go project to understand how to use go-submodules

 ## Links